ImperialCollegeLondon/ReCoDE-penalised-reg/docs/1-chapter-1.md

 ```{r}
 X[1:5,1:5]
 ```
 which shows the first 5 samples and the first 5 genes.
-We need to check for missingness, as penalised regression models do not work with missing data (which we would need to remove).
+We need to check for missingness, as penalised regression models do not work with missing data (which we would need to remove or impute).
 There are many ways to check for missingness - one great way is to use the `aggr` function from the `VIM` package (there are no missing values in this case, but see Q2 for an example use).

 In our case, we can simply check the total amount of missing values
 ```{r}
 sum(is.na(X))
 ```
-In this case, we are fortunate that the data has no missingness and is already well-processed, but sometimes this is not the case (as can be seen in Q2).
+We are fortunate that the data has no missingness and is already well-processed, but sometimes this is not the case.

 Our data matrix is now ready.

 **Q2: create the data matrix for the dataset `GDS807`.**

 ## Disease state vector
-We already extracted the response above, but we now assign it to a new variable name and encode it to 0 and 1.
-We can do this simply by making the output numerical (1,2,3).
+We already extracted the response above, but we now assign it to a new variable name and encode it to TRUE/FALSE.
+We can check the different levels of the response
-To see how R is assigning each label to a number, we can check
 ```{r}
 levels(pData(eset_data)$disease.state)
 unique(as.numeric(pData(eset_data)$disease.state))
 ```
 We can see that 2 identifies control patients.
 Therefore, we can assign 2 as FALSE
 ```{r}
 y <- (as.numeric(pData(eset_data)$disease.state) != 2)
 ```